 There must be at least two (2) authorized marshals present to conduct a tournament.
 This will allow enough marshals to run one (1) list field.
-Each list field must be manned by at least two (2) marshals.
+Each list field must be manned by at least two (2) marshals, one of which may be a Safety Marshal.
 It is recommended that there be at least three (3) marshals on the each list field.